popcar2/BadWebsiteBlocklist/README.md

 4. Scroll down to subscriptions and click "Add a subscription"
 5. Give it a name & add this as the URL: https://raw.githubusercontent.com/popcar2/BadWebsiteBlocklist/refs/heads/main/uBlacklist.txt

 And that's it.
 The websites in the list should no longer appear on when searching!
+The subscription means the blocklist will always stay up to date as well.

 ## Contributing

 If you'd like to add a website to the list, [create an issue](https://github.com/popcar2/BadWebsiteBlocklist/issues/new/choose) then wait for me to check its validity and add it to the list (or create a pull request to close that issue then wait for me to review it).
+Thanks.

 ---

-This was inspired by the great effort of [the huge AI blocklist](https://github.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist), but is not exclusive or focused at banning AI websites specifically.
+This was inspired by the great effort of [the huge AI blocklist](https://github.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist) and my boiling hatred to bad tech support articles.